Observed Patterns of Surface Solar Irradiance under Cloudy and Clear-sky Conditions: Conclusions and Outlook

-The presented datasets provide observations of cloud- and moisture-driven irradiance variability that can guide the development of radiative transfer variability parameterizations and better constrain the input for land-surface, photosynthesis, or dynamic vegetation models that are currently driven by incorrect irradiance distributions.
-A more comprehensive understanding of cloud-driven irradiance variability will require analyses of many more clouds and irradiance patterns in these datasets, possibly aided by cloud resolving models and 3D ray tracing to quantitatively characterize the mechanisms.
+The presented datasets provide observations of cloud- and moisture-driven irradiance variability that can guide the development of radiative transfer variability parameterisations and better constrain the input for land-surface, photosynthesis, or dynamic vegetation models that are currently driven by incorrect irradiance distributions or spectral properties.
+A more comprehensive understanding of cloud-driven irradiance variability will require analyses of many more clouds and irradiance patterns in datasets such as these, possibly aided by cloud resolving models and accurate 3D radiative transfer solvers to quantitatively characterise the mechanisms.